-If tube fishing doesn't trip your trigger, places like those offered by Bill Whitfield - a 4,000-acre high-fence ranch at Palo Pinto that has seven secluded lakes, from two to 30 acres, loaded with bass, also offer small two-man boats for use for the day.
+If tube fishing doesn't trip your trigger, places like those offered by Bill Whitfield - a 4,000-acre high-fence ranch at Palo Pinto with seven secluded lakes, from two to 30 acres, loaded with bass, also offer small two-man boats for use for the day.
 The best thing a trip like this offers is fishing away from the maddening crowds.

-Fishing from a tube offers an economical, convenient and highly adaptable way to fish for not only bass but other species as well.
-You are free from the headaches of launch ramps and there is something about the absence of gadgets and hassles normally found in big boat fishing that make a tube trip special.
-No one would ever give up their big boat for good to fish from a tube most likely, but every now and then it can sure make for a nice break from the regular trip to a busy impoundment where hundreds of others are lining up to catch the same fish, launch at the same ramps and speed across the same lake all day.
+Fishing from a tube offers an economical, convenient, and highly adaptable way to fish for both bass and other species.
+You are free from the headaches of launch ramps, and there is something about the absence of gadgets and hassles typically found in big boat fishing that makes a tube trip unique.
+No one would ever give up their big boat for good to fish from a tube, most likely, but now and then, it can sure make for a nice break from the regular trip to a busy impoundment where hundreds of others are lining up to catch the same fish, launch at the same ramps and speed across the same lake all day.

-You can keep it simple fishing from a tube or small boat, or even from the bank.
+You can keep it simple fishing from a tube, small boat, or the bank.
 It doesn't take every lure you own to enjoy a good day of fishing.
-Smaller baits are usually the order of the day, and it never hurts to have a little of each of spinnerbaits, buzzbaits and small crankbaits.
-Soft plastics will also work well fished in smaller lakes, again very often smaller baits will draw more attention from the fish.
+Smaller baits are usually the order of the day, and it never hurts to have a little of each of spinnerbaits, buzzbaits, and small crankbaits.
+Soft plastics will also work well fished in smaller lakes.
+But, again, smaller baits will often draw more attention from the fish.

-And of course you can get as fancy as you like with your tube fishing as well.
+And, of course, you can also get as fancy as you like with tube fishing.
 There are nice canvas covers with pockets and pouches for holding the items you need and even rod holders for that lazy slide down the shoreline fishing you might want to do after a busy week at work.

-Tube fishing isn't for everyone, but if you haven't tried it you'll never know how pleasant it can be.
+Tube fishing isn't for everyone, but if you haven't tried it, you'll never know how pleasant it can be.
 The fishing can be extraordinary, the scenery and surroundings will usually be quiet countryside so you can't beat the view, and best of all again - you may have the whole place to yourself.
 So take along the family or make a day with friends and spend some time getting close to the fish.
-Belly up to the bass!
+Then, belly up to the bass!